o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 immediately to the user application.

-It should be noted that depending on the underlying transport mechanism being used, it is extremly possible that during normal operations that retry conditions are very likely to happen.
-These are completely out of RMr's control, and there is nothing that RMr can do to avoid or midigate these other than by allowing RMr to retry the send operation, and even then it is possible (e.g. during connection reattempts), that a single retry loop is not enough to guarentee a successful send.
+It should be noted that depending on the underlying transport mechanism being used, it is extremely likely that retry conditions will happen during normal operations.
+These are completely out of RMR's control, and there is nothing that RMR can do to avoid or mitigate these other than by allowing RMR to retry the send operation, and even then it is possible (e.g., during connection reattempts), that a single retry loop is not enough to guarantee a successful send.

 RETURN VALUE
 --------------------------------------------------------------------------------------------